 Larger growing summer flowering hedges such as Escallonia which have red, pink or white flowers subject to the variety chosen or Cotoneaster Franchetti with its white flowers touched with red and followed by a profusion of orange-red fruits in autumn make an excellent back drop to lower growing smaller flowering hedges such as Potentilla with their pretty orange, pink, yellow or red flowers or Lavenders which come in many shades of blue or purple and are often used to edge pathways and borders both for their flowers and perfume

 A very attractive variety of flowering hedge is the Pyracantha also highly recommended as a security hedge this very prickly plant is smothered in white blossom late May and early June followed by masses of berries in autumn.

-Flowering hedges are relatively easy to maintain as light clipping of any wayward shoots or branches ensures no loss of flowers or berries which can happen if too heavily clipped.
+Flowering hedges are easy to maintain as light clipping of any wayward shoots or branches ensures no loss of flowers or berries which can happen if too heavily clipped.
 The pollen and nectar produced by flowering hedges are an irresistible draw to birds and bees and create a haven for wildlife.
-There are many other varieties of flowering hedges on our website and it is just a question of deciding when you would like to see the flowers before making your choice.